OSEA Collective Bargaining Agreement

 - A designated representative taking release time under this section shall receive full retirement credit for the entire duration of the release time, as long as the designated representative continues to meet any retirement contribution obligations pursuant to ORS chapter 238 or pursuant to the collective bargaining agreement.

-- The Association President shall receive the agenda and related information for the public meetings of the School Board.
+- The OSEA President shall receive the agenda and related information for the public meetings of the School Board.
+Upon request, the OSEA President or designee will be given four (4) minutes at the beginning of the public comment period.

 - Dues

-- Pursuant to ORS 292.055, the District will deduct OSEA dues from the wages, as indicated on the salary notice, of employees.
-OSEA State office will provide a monthly list of current members.
+- Pursuant to ORS 292.055, the District will deduct OSEA dues from the wages of employees as indicated on the salary notice.
+The OSEA State Office will provide a monthly list of current members.

 - OSEA will hold the District harmless from any and all claims, orders, or judgments against the District as a result of deductions made and transmitted under this section provided that the District gives timely notice of any such claim to OSEA and cooperates with OSEA and its designated counsel in defense of the claim.